 It is important that you read the OSHC Brochure – the policy document and members guide for more details on eligibility, periods of cover, general exclusions, benefits payable and more.

-Client service representative from Medibank and Allianz Global Assistance are available to assist you with your OSHC needs and questions at Melbourne Campus.
+Client service office from Medibank and Allianz Global Assistance are closed temporarily at Melbourne Campus.
 Refer to the information below:

 |OSHC Provider||Date and Time||Location|

-Note: If your OSHC Representative is unavailable you can contact Medibank via Smartphone app (download "Medibank OSHC App" from Apple/Google Play Store) or phone 1800 887 283 any time, day or night.
+Note: When your OSHC Representative is unavailable you can contact Medibank by email Devang.Vedant@medibank.com.au via Smartphone app (download "Medibank OSHC App" from Apple/Google Play Store) or contact the student support line on 134 148 or phone 1800 887 283 any time, day or night.

 For international students at La Trobe's regional campuses please visit a Medibank Branch or call 1800 887 283.

 In the first few weeks after your arrival, we recommend you find a medical clinic close to your campus or accommodation.
 Keep a note of their contact details so you can easily make an appointment when you need to do so.

 Download the Medibank OSHC App to your smartphone to assist with finding your nearest doctor who is partnered with Medibank, making claims for most medical services, viewing your digital membership card and more.
 You’ll need to activate your membership once you arrive in Australia, which can be done via the Medibank OSHC App or Online Member Services at medibankoshc.com.au/oshcactivate